StrangeBeeCorp/docs/docs/thehive/setup/index.md

     ```

 For each release, DEB, RPM and ZIP binary packages are built and provided.
-Discover how to install TheHive quicky by following our installation guides:
+Discover how to install TheHive quickly by following our installation guides:

 ### Use a dedicated server
 TheHive can be used on virtual or physical servers.